ncbi/vadr/00README.txt

 # none of the NCBI databases are accessed (for sequence fetching,
 # etc.).
 In particular, the --infasta option makes it feasible to
 # annotate newly arriving sequences that are not in GenBank.
 See
-# 'example run 3 of 3' below for an example of running
+# example 5 below for an example of running dnaorg_annotate.pl in this
-# dnaorg_annotate.pl in this mode.
+# mode.
 #
+# When the dnaorg_classify.pl script is run with the --infasta
+# option, it will create fasta files for each of the RefSeqs that had
+# at least one sequence assigned to it.
+These fasta files can be
+# used as input to dnaorg_annotate.pl with the --infasta option.
+#
 perl /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/dnaorg_annotate.pl -h
 ## dnaorg_annotate.pl :: annotate sequences based on a reference annotation
 ## dnaorg 0.19 (Nov 2017)
 ## - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-## date:    Sun Nov  5 20:21:57 2017
+## date:    Tue Nov 28 11:15:23 2017
 ##
 #Usage: dnaorg_annotate.pl [-options] <file with list of accessions to annotate>
 #